gtf974/SimplePoll-DiscordPyRewrite/README.md

 ###### /!\ You can go up to 9 answers but you must have at least 2 answers.

+###### How it works:
+* When you type in your command, the bot embeds your question and your answers.
+Then it will delete your message.
+Finally, it will react from 1 to the number of your answers.

 # BOT PERMISSIONS
 * embed_links
 * read_messages